chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 Salesforce to our commercial insurance exchange to large enterprise teams connecting multiple bespoke backend systems to our quote and bind platform.

-- I work directly with partners via meetings, email, and slack to answer questions and capture feedback.
+- I interact with our partners via meetings, email, and slack to answer questions and gather product feedback.
 - I work with our product teams advocating for partner enhancements.
 - I improve our product documentation based on partner feedback.
 - I write and provide coding examples and best practices.